tholian-network/retrokit/SECURITY.md

 polyfilled to represent the "answers" a fingerprinting library expects (e.g.
 Windows 10 as an environment running Microsoft Edge or Google Chrome).

+At some point these APIs will be integrated via a Web Extension that polyfills those expected APIs, providing a flexible turn-on/off style feature that allows users to avoid fingerprinting by faking fingerprinting details with commonly used hardware specifications.

+(As of now, this Web Extension does not exist, so RetroKit itself will likely be classified either as an outdated WebKit/Safari Browser or as a Web Scraper)

 # Removed Features